robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 class RSS2Post: XMLPost { … }
 ```

-^ This app’s data model is pretty simple so far.
-It can pull in posts from Twitter, RSS (in both the 1.x & 2.x branches), and Atom.
-It doesn’t show the posts’ content per se; just enough to populate a link, or a notification.
+^ This app’s data model is pretty simple to begin with.
+It can pull in posts from Twitter, and now we’re adding RSS support.

-^ RSS1, RSS2, & Atom are all XML formats, so they all subclass an `XMLPost` class which uses XPath expressions to parse the necessary information out of the documents.
+^ RSS1 & RSS2 are XML formats, so they both subclass an `XMLPost` class which uses XPath expressions to parse the necessary information out of the documents.
 That way the subclasses can just assign or override the properties with the appropriate queries and `XMLPost` will do the rest.

 ^ This is simple enough, and not an uncommon pattern: a semi-abstract superclass provides a general implementation and its subclasses fill in the blanks where required to support their specific cases.